TuomoNieminen/Thesis/Presentation/signal_detection_presentation.md

 ===================================================
 The vaccinations of interest are the first doses of MPR, PCV and Rota vaccinations for children under 2 years of age born during 2010 - 2014.

-- For the MPR group, the 2014 cohort was excluded because the expected age at vaccination is higher and no sufficient data was yet available.
+- For the MPR group, the 2014 cohort was exluded because the expected age at vaccination is higher and no sufficient data was yet available.
 - The possible adverse events of interest are hospitalizations with <a href='https://terho.thl.fi/wiki01/display/rokobiom/Case-series+analyysi'>icd-10 diagnosis codes related to fever seizures.</a>

 ICD-10 codes